grumpyjames/birding-almanac/features/a-200-bird-year/part-35-dixons-cats-durham-and-children.md

 Greenshank.
 Also, there are three of them, which matches the BirdGuides report.
 Wood Sandpiper they are!

-This is an excellent turn up for the books, and a well timed one too, because the rain now arrives big style.
+This is an excellent turn up for the books, and a well-timed one too, because the rain now arrives big style.
 I shelter under a ridiculously small (yet strangely effective) bush until we're back to drizzle rather than downpour, and then head back to the Metro station.
 I check my phone to